josuenm/josuenm/README.md

 </p>

 <p>
-Beautiful dashboard made in a fully productive way, the components are functional and responsive!
+This application is a clone of Linkedin, React and firebase were used
 </p>
 </td>
 </tr>